-Brief Biographies of Renowned Occultists of the 19th & 20th CenturiesThis page puts a face to some of those more influential people whose names have become synonymous with the occult over the past two centuries.
+Brief Biographies of Renowned Occultists of the late 19th & early 20th CenturiesThis page puts a face to some of those more influential people whose names have become synonymous with the occult over the past few centuries.
 Some of them are almost household names; others may be a little more obscure, but they certainly are renowned in their individual fields of the occult.
 The images are shown randomly, i.e. there is no particular sequence, either alphabetically or by year of birth or death.

 In addition to knowing the face behind the name, a brief biography of each person has been provided, available by clicking on his/her name or simply scrolling down the screen until you reach it.

 Aleister Crowley (12 October 1875 – 1 December 1947)

 What is there to say about Aleister Crowley that hasn’t already been written elsewhere?
 Not much, it's true, but even so this very short 'biography' will mention just a few extra snippets of information about this extraordinary man.
 He was born Edward Alexander Crowley, the first vowel in his surname being pronounced as one pronounces the word ‘holy’.